Sewing: DIY Face Masks

 1/8″ – 1/4″ Elastic

 1 I read, watched and tried many tutorials.
-I think this is the most straight forward.
-The PDF Instructions are from Allina Health and the non-filter mask video is from Deaconess Hospital and the filtered mask is from North Memorial Health.
-All are medical-based sources.
+I believe the Olson Mask is the best protection in PPE isn’t available.
+The PDF from Allina Health, the Olson Mask, the non-filter mask video is from Deaconess Hospital and the filtered mask is from North Memorial Health area all medical-based sources.

 2 Give yourself some patience and know you will likely goof up the first one, I sure did!
 But, once I got going and understood the steps, they became easier and easier.